Presented by: The Rucks Group

 In introducing this framework, I argued that writing a small, moderate, or large-scale evaluation doesn’t vary in terms of the presence or absence of those core elements rather they vary in terms of the level of detail that’s provided around those core elements.
-For a small-scale evaluation, you’ll have less detail, maybe a sentence on a component, and a large scale you may have a lot more detail, a paragraph or more pn an element.
-The analogy that I provided was that in a small-scale you would push in on an accordion with less detail whereas in a large-scale you would pull out with more detail like you would pull out on an accordion.
+For a small-scale evaluation, you’ll have less detail, maybe a sentence on a component, and on a large scale you may have a lot more detail, a paragraph, or more on an element.
+The analogy that I provided was that on a small scale you would push in on an accordion with less detail whereas on a large scale you would pull out with more detail like you would pull out on an accordion.

 The next portion of the formula that I talked about was articulating the evaluation questions.
 In articulating the evaluation questions, again, what I argued was that it’s not about the presence or absence of the evaluation questions, it’s really about the number of evaluation questions that you’ll have by the size of the grant.
 I provided a couple of examples of that and I also provided some thought prompts around what we call formative evaluation which maps on the “if” part of the logic model and then I also provided some thought prompts for summative evaluation which falls on the “then” part of the logic model and the theory of change.

 For the meat of today’s discussion, I first want to give this disclaimer that if there’s a part that is a little bit difficult or where confusion can arrive, it’s in this place.
 I often say that evaluation is similar to research and this is particularly the case when thinking about evaluation design.
 So, if this piece feels dense it’s because it is.
 Again, I will invite you to go back to the recording and review that your own case and of course reach out if there are any questions.